This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 At this point I would encourage you to use either a deep conditioning treatment or a hair mask, to bring some moisture back into your hair and strengthen it.

-Be gentle.
 Treat your hair, and show it how much you love it!

 Toning Your Hair